css-materials/course-site/content/syllabus/functions/index.md

 * Define functions and their purpose
 * Understand the difference between built-in and user-written functions
-* Analyze a user-written function and explain how it works
+* Learn the syntax of user-written functions
-* Practice writing user-written functions
+* Practice writing functions

 ## Before class